Skip to main content

 UKBAA strives to build and connect the investment ecosystem, creating a coherent and diverse landscape for financing high-potential entrepreneurs across the whole of the UK.

-Mathys & Squire partner Andrew White joined UKBAA managing director Roderick Beer for a Friday Focus webinar on ‘The importance of a solid IP strategy’ – click here to watch the recording.
+In addition, Partner Andrew White joined UKBAA managing director Roderick Beer for a Friday Focus webinar on ‘The importance of a solid IP strategy’ in 2021 – click here to watch the recording.

 For more information about UKBAA and how to get involved, click here to visit their website.